MatthiasNickles/fol2asp/README.md

   case letters, as required by most ASP grounders.
 The first letter in predicates should be lower case.

-Note (2) that using MLN-style syntax for rules and clauses does not give these formulas MLN semantics; they just use different symbols for connectives compared to our default syntax.
+Note (2) that using MLN-style syntax for hard rules and clauses does not give these formulas MLN semantics; they just use different symbols for connectives compared to our default syntax.
 Still, they might make the translation of MLN encodings easier.